zremboldt/JavaScript-30_My-Progress/README.md

 ![](010.gif)

 ## 013 Slide in on Scroll
-I put a lot of extra work into this one!
-Love what I learned about using JS to trigger functions based on scroll position.
-I combined this with a JS library called "Splitting" by @shshaw which allows the animation of individual characters of text.
+Learned a lot about detecting and using scroll position to trigger events.
+Below is my own take on the challenge.

 ![](013.gif)